Improving worker and workplace health: Current status, building capacity and potential new directionsNov 6, 2019

 The solution?
 “Start small.”
 Dr. Linnan said.
 “Workplaces can gain traction by identifying priorities, engaging leadership, reflecting on how employee health and safety is a core value of the organization.”
 This helps build the case for TWH and incorporates it as part of the day-to-day operations instead of a standalone.
 The future of work requires researchers from diverse backgrounds and public health as a whole to prioritize work as a place to prevent disease and promote well-being.
 That effort is being lead in part by the growing field of TWH and a push for workplaces of all types to ignite good change for all workers.

-This story was written by Amanda Kujawa, Senior Communications Professional in the Center for Health, Work & Environment.
+This story was written by Amanda Kujawa, marketing and design manager for the Center for Health, Work & Environment.